Dairy Farm Pre-Heat with Heat Pump

 Costs for water heating on a dairy farm can easily exceed £5000 a year.
 The standard approach of using a large immersion heater when compared to a heat pump is highly inefficient.
 An air source heat pump can generate 3-4 times the heat energy for every unit of electricity used offering significant savings.

-For hot washes, where water temperatures of 90C are needed, the heat pump is used as a pre-heater before being boosted to 90C for use by either an existing system such as a Cotswold dairy heater or Springfield dairy heater, or in new build the Eco Air Boilers’s built in booster.
+For hot washes, where water temperatures of 90C are needed, the heat pump is used as a pre-heater before being boosted to 90C for use by either an existing system such as a Cotswold dairy heater or Springfield dairy heater.

 Global Energy Systems now work with key building and heating suppliers for agriculture to provide sustainable, affordable heat.
 Large scale installations with multiple heat pumps offer a simple to install, electrical based system that can be combined with solar PV installations for further savings across many heat needs.